In Brief

 - Hydraulic cylinder oil leak – worn cylinder seals.
 Sign: oil trace on the chassis or cylinder rod.
 Repair: seal kit replacement or cylinder overhaul.

 - Rear wall / hinge weld crack – high stress concentration at the rear wall and hinge zone.
-Repair: structural welding with documentation.
+Repair: structural aluminium welding with documentation.

 - Worn hinge bushings – body play, uncontrolled tipping.
 Repair: replace bronze or polymer bushings, full hinge kit if required.